HyDROSLab/FF_Products_Thresholds/README.md

 ## Auxiliary data

-Some auxiliary files defining the geospatial domains at different resolutions and used by the various scripts are in "auxiliary/".
+Some auxiliary files defining the Conterminous United States (CONUS) geospatial domains at different resolutions and used by the various scripts are in "auxiliary/"

+* corrected_conus_regions_mask50km.tif - A raster mask of the regions over CONUS domain at 50-km pixel resolution
+* flash_conus_mask1km.tif - A raster mask of the CONUS FLASH domain at 1-km pixel resolution
+* flash_conus_mask50km.tif - A raster mask of the CONUS FLASH domain at 50-km pixel resolution
+* max_1km_BasinImperviousness_50km.tif - A raster containing maximum values of basin percent of impervious surfaces resampled to 50-km pixel resolution

 ## Scripts